 Featured in NSF Science360 as the top story of the day.

-Advanced cooling technologies are highly desirable in our daily life, such as the thermal management for electronic devices, batteries and fuel cells, as well as the cooling for LED lights and photovoltaic systems.
-All these applications demand effective cooling to reduce the operation temperature, and in turn ensure the safety and reliability.
-For example, our computers require effective heat dissipations to maintain the proper functioning.
-One of the most important cooling technology is evaporation heat transfer.
+Passive cooling technologies are highly desirable in our daily life, such as the thermal management for electronic devices, batteries and fuel cells, as well as the cooling for LED lights and photovoltaic systems.
+All these applications demand effective cooling to reduce the operating temperature, and in turn ensure safety and reliability.
+For example, our computers require effective heat dissipations to maintain proper functioning.
+One of the most important cooling technology is the evaporation heat transfer.

 Xianming Dai, Fanghao Yang, Ronggui Yang, Yung-Cheng Lee, and Chen Li, “Micromembrane-enhanced capillary evaporation”, International Journal of Heat and Mass Transfer, 64 (2013) 1101-1108.

 Xianming Dai, Levey Tran, Fanghao Yang, Bo Shi, Ronggui Yang, YC Lee, and Chen Li, “Characterization of hybrid-wicked copper acetone heat pipes”, Proceedings of the ASME/JSME 2011 8th Thermal Engineering Joint Conference (AJTEC2011), March 13-17, 2011, Honolulu, Hawaii, USA.
 (ISI index).

 Xianming Dai, Xinyu Huang, Fanghao Yang, Xiaodong Li, Joshua Sightler, Yingchao Yang, Chen Li, “Enhanced nucleate boiling on horizontal hydrophobic-hydrophilic carbon nanotube coatings”, Applied Physics Letters, 102(16) (2013) 161605.